 Who were your team members and how did they provide support?

-We had a combination of energetic youngster who were experienced cyclists and runners, and were well equipped when it came to driving.
+We had a combination of an energetic youngster who was experienced cyclists and runners and were well equipped when it came to driving.

 Their names are as follows:-

 • Nikhil Bhavasar ( cycle technician and MTB rider)